3 Things To Do When Your Baby Won’t Sleep in a Bedside Bassinet

 Consider purchasing a bedside bassinet that has movement.
 I know you may already have purchased one, but see if you can return it or sell it to another parent who doesn’t have as picky of a sleeper.
 Believe me, the cost of buying a new bassinet will be worth it to get more sleep!
 Here are three options to consider:

-SNOO Smart Sleeper BassinetThe SNOO Smart Sleeper Bassinet, created by Dr. Harvey Karp, costs over $1200, but now you can rent one!
-The big benefit here is that it’s “smart” in that it doesn’t move the entire time, but reacts to your baby’s crying by starting the motion and increasing the white noise volume.
+The SNOO Smart Sleeper Bassinet, created by Dr. Harvey Karp, is very pricey, but the big benefit here is that it’s “smart” in that it doesn’t move the entire time, but reacts to your baby’s crying by starting the motion and increasing the white noise volume.
 This can buy you precious hours of sleep!
 You would not want to skip necessary feedings, but this moving bassinet can help keep your baby asleep for longer periods of time since it doesn’t require you to activate it.

-The Fisher Price Soothing Motions Bassient has a soothing swaying motion that can be initiated by you or your baby.
+The Fisher Price Soothing Motions Bassinet has a soothing swaying motion that can be initiated by you or your baby.
 It’s easy to soothe your baby by rocking the bassinet back and forth or turning on the vibrations.
 In addition, it has a mobile, too!

 This HALO bassinet has a unique swivel feature and a drop side which makes soothing your baby super easy!

-These bedside bassinets can be well-worth their money if lack of soothing is the main reason your newborn won’t sleep in the bassinet.
+These bedside bassinets can be well worth their money if lack of soothing is the main reason your newborn won’t sleep in the bassinet.

 What About Bedside Bassinets with an Incline?

 Many babies do not enjoy sleeping flat at all.
 It can feel unnatural especially if your baby has reflux.
-Sometimes just inclining the bed helps babies feel more comfortable, and helps keeps things down for those with reflux.
+Sometimes just inclining the bed helps babies feel more comfortable, and helps keep things down for those with reflux.

 However, safe sleep guidelines say not to allow babies to sleep at an incline as they may roll onto their side or tummy.